 The main assets of the Italian Military Medical Service consist of the facilities for:

-• Health care and Preventive Medicine (some 300 Unit clinics deployed at Regiment/Battalion level to provide basis level of care).
+• Health care and Preventive Medicine (some 300 Unit clinics deployed at Regiment/Battalion level to provide a basic level of care).

 • Diagnosis, hospitalization and treatment (3 Armed Forces military hospitals).

 • Forensic Medicine (13 Military Departments of Forensic Medicine).

 • Selection (13 centres/ bodies for medical selection of personnel).

 • Training (own Armed Forces have training Centres).

 • Research (Research Centre of the Army, Department of Aviation Medicine).